 - Limited customization.
 IM Creator doesn't give you a lot of wiggle room for options and customizations.
-You can make a nice looking website, but you can't do much more.
+You can make a nice-looking website, but you can't do much more.
 IM is not for professionals who want a lot of power and customization.
-It is for small organizations who simply want a good-looking web presence.
+It is for small organizations that simply want a good-looking web presence.
 The upside of this, obviously, is its simplicity.

 - Mobile site editor down for repairs.
 I wasn't able to create a mobile site, something that I was pretty excited about initially.

 IM Creator also pitches its service toward web designers who can create quick, easy, and impressive solutions for their clients.
 Again, such clients would preclude those who need an e-commerce presence.

 Check out this sixty-seven second overview of IM Creator.